almugabo/SecondarySchool/Subjects/MATHS/MYP_4/Branch_02_Algebra/02_exercizes/Topic_03_Lines/xAlgebra_Lines_simulatneous_investigationation.md

      - **How many points of intersection do they have?**

 3. **Record Your Findings**
-   Create a small table or list in which students record:
+   Create a small table or list in which you can record:
    - **Case 1**: $m_1 \neq m_2$
    - **Case 2**: $m_1 = m_2$ but $b_1 \neq b_2$
    - **Case 3**: $m_1 = m_2$ and $b_1 = b_2$

-   For each case, have them write:
+   For each case, write:
    - **Are the lines parallel, coincident, or intersecting in exactly one point?**
    - **How many solutions does the system have?**